Three Things to Understand About Single-Leg Strength Training

 - Start with working on your balance by doing a split squat.
 Practice these until you can add dumbbells or do an overhead split squat.

 - Build stabilizer strength by doing single-leg clam shells and hip bridges.

 - Work on strength and stability by doing my favorite single-leg straight-leg deadlifts.

-If you are a cyclist or runner, single-leg strength training is the best way to build hip and leg stability, strength, and durability.
+If you are an everyday athlete, single-leg strength training is one of the best ways to build hip and leg stability, strength, and durability.

 While squats and deadlifts are useful for building hip and core strength, cycling and running are, in their essence, single-leg activities.

 Besides building strength in your quads, hamstrings, glutes, and other hips muscles. single-leg strength training helps develop stabilizer muscles in your hips like your gluteus medius.

 Plus, single-leg, or unilateral, exercises help endurance athletes build balance and prevent injury.